Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract). Any part of the gut can be affected.

 Crohn's disease and pregnancy

-If you have Crohn's disease and are planning to become pregnant, it is advised that you discuss this in advance with your doctor.
+If you have Crohn's disease and are planning to become pregnant, it is advised that you discuss this in advance with your doctor, before you stop using contraception.
 For example, you may need extra folate supplements, and certain medicines which may be used for Crohn's disease, such as methotrexate, must not be used during pregnancy.

 What is the prognosis?